Today’s guide is an Arhaus sofa review and intended to be an overview of the entire Arhaus sofa lineup.

 Just as there are low square arms, there are also high square arms.
 The high arms can even be full height, and even with the back of the back cushion, for a little more of a statement piece.
 Tall square arms are shown on the following sofas:

 Now the scroll arm can go one of two ways.
-In some cases, a scroll arm can look a little more casual or transitional (like on the Baldwin slipcovered sofa), but when paired with a tufted back (like on the Club sofa or Wessex sofa) it tends to have more of a dramatic, formal appeal.
+In some cases, a scroll arm can look a little more casual or transitional (like on the Baldwin slipcovered sofa), but when paired with a tufted back (like on the Wessex sofa) it tends to have more of a dramatic, formal appeal.
 Scroll arms are shown on the following sofas:

 - Baldwin slipcovered sofa (casual)

 Tapered arms start high in the back and tapen low until they reach the front of the cushion seat.
 These arms can be dramatic or thin and simple, depending on the exact style of sofa you choose.
 Tapered arms are shown on the following sofas:

 Should You Buy the Arhaus Sofa?

 This is a bit of a loaded question because there’s so many options that Arhaus provides, but overall, the brand offer high-quality sofas like what you’d find in a fancy showroom.

 I would recommend an Arhaus sofa if you’re looking for the following: